m-pihlak/AprilTag-Distance/README.md

 # AprilTag-Distance
-Python program to detect AprilTags and their distance from the camera lens.
+Python program to detect April Tags and their distance from the camera lens.

 ## Guide to initalizing
 1. (optional) Create a pyvenv